alpalwal/RemoteButton/README.md

 - Replace the IP and port with the IP and port of your Arduino.

-post stl to thingiverse
+### Install and test
-notes about needing a spacer on the bottom
+- notes about needing a spacer on the bottom

-To edit on the code:
+- adjust the arm
+- install the servo in the housing and screw it in

-Make  sure  the motor is facing the right way
+- Make  sure  the motor is facing the right way
-Update the IP
-Set up port forwarding